Brian Armstrong (businessman)

-Brian Armstrong (born January 25, 1983) is an American business executive, billionaire, and investor who is CEO of cryptocurrency platform Coinbase.
+Brian Armstrong (born January 25, 1983) is an American businessman and investor who is CEO of cryptocurrency platform Coinbase, which he co-founded with Fred Ehrsam.
 He received media attention for his policy of keeping the workplace free of political activism.
+He is also co-founder of NewLimit, an anti-aging startup.

 Early life and education

 Armstrong was born on January 25, 1983, near San Jose, California; both of his parents were engineers.
-He attended Bellarmine College Preparatory, a Catholic, all-male, private secondary school.
+At early days, he keeping a tarantula named Anansi and other animals like a green iguana named Spike helped spark his early enjoyment of caring for living creatures at home.
+He attended Bellarmine College Preparatory.
 Armstrong attended Rice University in Texas, where he earned a dual bachelor's degree in economics and computer science in 2005, followed by a master's in computer science in 2006.
 While at Rice, he started a business matching tutors to students, and after graduating, spent a year in Buenos Aires working for an education company.